andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

   - NOTES:
     - CloudFront Functions can only see headers and URL, not body, is very fast, no network access to call other services.
     - Lambda@Edge can read and modify body, but costs more and is slower, can call APIs, DynamoDB etc
+    - “Where must Lambda@Edge functions be created?” → ✅ us-east-1 (N. Virginia)
+    - “Where do they run?” → 🌎 At CloudFront edge locations globally.
   - Scenario: Update files when using Cloudfront to reflect immediately:
     - When using CloudFront with S3, objects are cached in edge locations.
 If you update a file in S3 that has the same name (e.g., banner.jpg), CloudFront will continue serving the old cached version until it expires or is invalidated.
     - Option 1: Invalidate objects -> costly, not ideal for frequent updates